Minimal model program for algebraically integrable foliations and generalized pairs: Introduction

-In the last step, we apply the cone theorem for generalized foliated quadruples to show that the generalized foliated log canonical divisor on $T$ is ample.
-Hence, the foliated log canonical divisor on $X$ is semi-ample, completing the proof of Theorem \ref{thm: main mmp foliation}(2).
+Finally, we turn to proving Theorem \ref{thm: main mmp foliation}(2-3).
+Although the Bertini-type theorem fails for foliations, by employing the structure of generalized foliated quadruples, we can, roughly speaking, reduce Theorem \ref{thm: main mmp foliation}(3) to Theorem \ref{thm: main mmp foliation}(2) (Lemma \ref{lem: +a keep under mmp}, Theorem \ref{thm: gmm polarized gfq}).
+The proof of Theorem \ref{thm: main mmp foliation}(2) is segmented into three steps: First, we utilize the already proven contraction theorem in Theorem \ref{thm: main mmp foliation}(2) to construct a contraction $X\rightarrow T$, where the general fibers of $X\rightarrow Z$ are tangent to $\Ff$.
+Next, we apply the canonical bundle formula for generalized foliated quadruples to derive a generalized pair structure polarized with an ample divisor on $T$.
+This canonical bundle formula (Definition-Theorem \ref{defthm: cbf lctrivial morphism}) can be derived using the canonical bundle formula for lc-trivial fibrations of generalized pairs.
+Lastly, we apply the cone theorem for generalized foliated quadruples to show that the generalized foliated log canonical divisor on $T$ is ample, therefore the foliated log canonical divisor on $X$ is semi-ample, completing the proof of Theorem \ref{thm: main mmp foliation}(2).
 This concludes the proof of Theorem \ref{thm: main mmp foliation}.